-The market for spodumene TG is a specialty chemicals market, which addresses the specific needs for customers in the glass and ceramic industry.
-Historically, prices have been reflecting the higher value of iron free spodumene like in Lithium carbonate and specific properties of the crystalline material.
-Therefore, pricing for spodumene TG is directly linked to the Lithium oxide content in Lithium carbonate.
+The market for TG spodumene is a specialty chemicals market that addresses the specific needs for customers in the glass and ceramic industry.
+Historically, prices have reflected the higher value of iron-free spodumene, like in lithium carbonate, as well as specific properties of the crystalline material.
+We expect TG spodumene pricing to continue to be directly linked to the lithium oxide content in lithium carbonate.